-Fitting the complete kit front and rear will allow you to run a tire as big as 32 inches, which is about the maximum you’d want on a standard road going truck without affecting the ride quality too much.
-Rough Country say that a full install takes around 1 – 2 hours, but in all honesty, unless you’re in a professionally equipped shop, and do this daily, I’d put aside a little more time – at least double that.
+Fitting the complete kit front and rear will allow you to run a tire as big as 32 inches.
+That’s about the maximum you’d want on a standard road-going truck without affecting the ride quality too much.
+Rough Country says that a full install takes around 1 – 2 hours.
+But, unless you’re in a professionally equipped shop, and do this daily, I’d put aside a little more time – at least double that.

 The whole kit comes with a lifetime replacement warranty, so you know you’re buying a quality product that should last.
-Finally, remember that all these kits are vehicle specific, so ensure fitment before ordering.
+Finally, remember that all these kits are vehicle specific, so ensure that it will fit before ordering.